infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

     combination with adding [`DomainRestrictions`](@ref) to constraints which restrict the infinite domain as needed.

+See [Restricted Variables](@ref) to learn about symbolic inline definition of semi-infinite variables.

 ### Point Variables
 Now let's add some point variables.
 These allow us to consider an infinite variable evaluated at a certain infinite parameter point.
 For example, let's